 - Penguin Foundation: Adopt a little penguin and support conservation for the smallest penguin species.
 Several donation levels are available, including yearly gifts.

-- Dyer Island Conservation Trust: Adopt an African penguin nest and support nest boxes, monitoring efforts and other conservation programs.
+- Dyer Island Conservation Trust: Sponsor an African penguin nest and support nest boxes, monitoring efforts, and other conservation programs.

 - Oceana: Several penguin adoption kits available, including a penguin cookie cutter kit for a quirky gift that supports penguins and other marine life.